HigherOrderCO/Bend/GUIDE.md

 Finally, let's get straight to the fun part: how do we implement parallel algorithms with Bend?
 Just kidding.
 Before we get there, let's talk about loops.
 You might have noticed we have avoided them so far.
 That wasn't by accident.
-There is important aspect on which Bend diverges from Python, and aligns with
+There is an important aspect on which Bend diverges from Python, and aligns with
 Haskell: **variables are immutable**.
 Not "by default".
 They just **are**.
 For example, in Bend, we're not allowed to write: